Competition Act 1998: Chapter II Prohibitions

 predatory pricing, excessive prices, refusal to supply, vertical restraints and price discrimination to maximise profit, gain competitive advantage or otherwise restrict competition.

-In investigating alleged breaches of chapter II a two-stage process is involved.
-Firstly it must be identified if the firm actually possesses a dominant market position.
+In investigating alleged breaches of Chapter II a two-stage process is involved.
+Firstly it must be identified if the firm possesses a dominant market position.
 This can be done through various concentration indices such as the Herfindahl-Hirchman Index (HHI).
-Generally if a firm is found to have a market share in excess of 40% then it is considered a threat to competition.
+Generally, if a firm is found to have a market share over 40% then it is considered a threat to competition.

 There are no exemptions to chapter II as by its very definition as "abuse" of a market position, one must be guilty of wrongdoing for the chapter to apply.